Quantifying the stability of the anion ordering in SrVO$_2$H: Results and discussions

-To verify our view, we also calculated the total energies using a fixed cubic lattice, with $a=b=c=$ 3.864 \AA\ and 3.999 \AA\ for Figs.~\ref{fig:3}(a) and (b), respectively, while atomic coordinates were relaxed.
-Although the overall correlation between the total energies and $n_{trans}$, $n_{neighbor}$ are similar to Fig.~\ref{fig:1}(a), we find that the energy difference between structures A and A$'$ are drastically decreased: from $0.99$ eV in Fig.~\ref{fig:2}(a) to $0.29$ and $0.16$ eV in Figs.~\ref{fig:3}(a)--(b), respectively.
-This is because the tetragonal deformation, i.e., $a=b\neq c$, is preferred for structure A but is not allowed in the cubic lattice.
 Note that, structure A with the cubic lattice constants exhibits an octahedral rotation with the V-O-V angle of 168.5 and 170.1 degrees for Figs.~\ref{fig:3}(a) and (b), respectively, unlike the that for the relaxed tetragonal lattice shown in Fig.~\ref{fig:2}(a).
-Although it is naturally expected that an octahedral rotation is much preferred for a shorter lattice constant, it is interesting that the lowest energy among the {\it all-cis} configurations with $n_{trans}=0$ relative to the total energy of structure A becomes much lower in Fig.~\ref{fig:3}(a) ($0.20$ eV) than in Fig.~\ref{fig:3}(b) ($0.36$ eV).
+It is interesting that the lowest energy among the {\it all-cis} configurations with $n_{trans}=0$ relative to the total energy of structure A becomes much lower in Fig.~\ref{fig:3}(a) ($0.20$ eV) than in Fig.~\ref{fig:3}(b) ($0.36$ eV).
 A definitive conclusion cannot be reached within our limited calculation data, but it seems that a smaller ionic radius of H$^{-}$ alleviates a cramped environment for atoms, and then stabilizes the crystal structure with the {\it cis} configurations, while it is not so active for structure A with VO$_2$ planes without hydrogen.
 In the experimental study on SrCrO$_2$H, it was pointed out that the introduction of hydrogen into SrCrO$_3$ makes its tolerance factor closer to unity and then raises the N{\'e}el temperature~\cite{CrOH}.
 It is an interesting future issue to investigate the effect of the octahedral rotation and tilt onto the stability of anion configuration, requiring some quantities to characterize such kinds of local distortion.
 Here we just point out that this issue has some relevance to the coherent shrinkage captured by $n_{neighbor}$ dependence of the total energy and by the energy difference between structures A and A$'$: both of them originate from the different anion size and the resultant structural change.